botlfarm/SOP/README.md

 # SOP

-Assorted SOP's used at BOTL Farm
+Here is an assortmentof SOP's used at BOTL Farm